By Alane Archer, ND, CNC

 Another example: Lady age 50 comes in stating she is reacting to everything she is eating.
 Testing for leaky gut indicators is done via the stool.
 SigA is low which indicates food particles are most likely passing through the gut lining since it is weak and her immune system is overly attacking them, which attacks her.

 How does it work?
-You order the leaky gut test kit, avoid gut supports for 5-7 days and the collection day.
-Results are emailed and mailed to you with a protocol based on the results in about 2-3 weeks.
+You order a stool test, avoid gut supports for 5-7 days and the collection day.
+Results are emailed to you with a protocol based on the results in about 2-3 weeks.

 Like us on Facebook

 Medical disclaimer: Our tests cannot be used to diagnose, treat or cure any disease.
 All test results are to be used as educational materials and as a guide to help support your overall health and wellness.
 Always discuss health concerns with your medical doctor.